flatironinstitute/sciware/01_Overview/slides.md

 ### Goal:

-Participants all work to actively foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines.
+Participants all working to actively foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines.

 ## Rules of Engagement

-- Avoid discussions between two people on narrow topic
+- Avoid discussions between a few people on a narrow topic
 - Provide time for people who haven't spoken to speak/ask questions
 - Find ways to be sure everybody is following and that folks aren't lost
 - Make it engaging enough for experts to attend